How to Steal a Million: Reception

 In a New York Times review, critic Bosley Crowther called the plot "preposterous" but added, "It is still a delightful lot of flummery while it is going on, especially the major, central business of burglarizing the museum."

 The LIFE magazine review was mixed: “for its first hour William Wyler’s film rests heavily merely upon its comic potentials.
 Instead of jokes we have a collection of views…of Paris…views of posh interiors and of Miss Hepburn modeling a succession of Givenchy frocks….the truth is that for far too long [the film] is just another distressingly ‘big’ comedy of our times, overdressed and underfunny.
 Then, just when all seems lost, a very nice thing happens....For reasons too complicated to go into, it becomes necessary for Miss Hepburn and Mr. O’Toole to steal a bit of statuary from a heavily guarded museum....From this unlikely command post they engineer a fine, funny filch....I would not go so far as to say that their half hour in the closet saves the picture, but it certainly makes it bearable and, more important, it offers a valuable lesson in the virtues of economy....[the] failure to provide substantial material for Eli Wallach and Charles Boyer in supporting roles...are acts of negligence bordering on the criminal.
 It's annoying that Wyler and Kurnitz waited so long to prove they of the stuff of solid comedy within them.
 I suggest you plan to arrive in the middle of the picture.”

 On Rotten Tomatoes, the film holds an approval rating of 100% based on reviews from 11 critics, with an average rating of 7.1/10.

 Box office

-According to Fox records, the film needed to earn $12 million in rentals to break even and made $10.45 million, meaning it made a loss.
+According to 20th Century-Fox accounts, the film needed to earn $12 million in rentals to break even and made $10.45 million, meaning it made a loss.